Creeper-boop/ctinput/README.md

 ###### cmd key tracker and logger created for Xserver based linux
 ║
 ║ binary accepts one or no arguments
-║ if "true" is given as argument the Input.log file it creates includes all Xserver events that happened during execution
+║ if "true" is given as argument the Input.log file
+║           created includes all Xserver events that happened during execution
 ║
 ║ the official way of stopping the software is ctrl + c or just terminating it
 ║